rscircus/rscircus.github.io/content/posts/2020-01-21-tinker-kubecloud.md

 sudo install k3sup /usr/local/bin/
 ```

-Our master Pi from above will be the Kubernetes master and the nodes will be the agents to our Kubernetes.
+Our master Pi from above will be the Kubernetes master, and the nodes will act as agents in our Kubernetes cluster.

 First the master: